stefan-matic/Windows10Debloater/README.md

 # Windows10Debloater

-Script/Utility/Application to debloat Windows 10
+Script/Utility/Application to debloat Windows 10 modified with additional functions that I use on clean installs.
+Feel free to fork and modify to suit your needs.

+For original creator visit https://github.com/Sycnex/Windows10Debloater For the dark theme overhaul visit https://github.com/tlejolivet/Windows10Debloater

+# Quick download link

+`iex ((New-Object System.Net.WebClient).DownloadString('https://git.io/matic'))`

 # How To Run the Windows10Debloater.ps1 and the Windows10DebloaterGUI.ps1 files